-Top Foods for New Braces
+Top Foods to Eat for Sore Mouth

-Tips for Eating with Braces
+Tips to Make Eating with Braces Easier

 In addition to choosing softer foods like the ones on the list above, following these tips will make eating with braces much easier:

-- + Use a straw when drinking liquids.
+- Use a straw when drinking liquids.

-- + Use a straw on the side of the mouth instead of the front.
+- Use a straw on the side of the mouth instead of the front.

-- + Don’t bite off food with your front teeth.
+- Don’t bite off food with your front teeth.

-- + Cut food into small pieces and chew on the side of the mouth.
+- Cut food into small pieces and chew on the side of the mouth.

-- + Use a smaller utensil like a baby spoon to keep bite sizes manageable.
+- Use a smaller utensil like a baby spoon to keep bite sizes manageable.

-- + Cook foods until soft and tender.
+- Cook foods until soft and tender.

-- + Puree food with a blender or food processor.
+- Puree food with a blender or food processor.

-- + Add gravy, sauce or butter to food to make it easier to swallow.
+- Add gravy, sauce or butter to food to make it easier to swallow.

 If you’re experiencing irritated gums or a sore mouth, you may want to try eating food cold or at room temperature.
-You may also want to avoid acidic foods that could cause further irritation, such as citrus fruits and juices and tomato juice or sauce.
+You may also want to avoid acidic foods that could cause further irritation, such as citrus fruits and juices, and tomato juice or sauce.
 Salty or spicy foods should also be avoided.

 But aside from those few exceptions and during the brief periods when your mouth and/or teeth are tender, you’ll still be able to enjoy most of your favorite foods while undergoing orthodontic treatment; and you can be sure that the reward of having a healthy, beautiful smile will be worth any minor sacrifices that you do have to make!